 Again, all cats are different and will likely require a different amount of pumpkin and pumpkin seeds in order to effectively treat and prevent their specific ailments.
 As always, we always recommend consulting with your holistic veterinarian regarding the amount of pumpkin that best suits your feline.

 Pumpkin for Dogs

-Additionally, we want to briefly mention the incredible benefits of pumpkin for dogs (spoiler alert... they are the same benefits as pumpkin has for your cat)!
+Additionally, we want to briefly mention the incredible benefits of pumpkin for dogs (spoiler alert... they are the same benefits that pumpkin has for your cat)!

 When it comes to some nutritional supplements, pet owners must be careful as some may have different effects on dogs and cats.
 However, pumpkin has proven to be safe and effective for both of our four-legged companions!
-Just make sure to purchase plain canned pumpkin and sit back and watch your pets' digestive systems clear right up.
+Just make sure to purchase plain canned pumpkin and sit back and watch your pets' digestive systems improve.